 3. Waimea Bay

-Go here for one of the best beaches on the North Shore with beach facilities.
-In winter, this is one of the top beaches for surfing on Oahu.
+One of the best beaches on the North Shore with beach facilities is Waimea Bay.
+In winter, Waimea Bay is one of the top beaches for surfing on the North Shore and all of Oahu.

 4. Sunset Beach

-Go here for a white sand beach on Oahu.
-In winter, this is another one of the top beaches for surfing on Oahu.
+One of the best North Shore beaches for a wide expansive sandy beach is Sunset Beach.
+In winter, Sunset Beach is another one of the top beaches for surfing on the North Shore and all of Oahu.

 5. Kuilima Cove